What Manafort's Indictment Reveals About His New York City Real Estate Deals

 Special Counsel Robert Mueller unveiled a 12-count indictment against Paul Manafort that includes allegations of money laundering in the course of his work in Ukraine.
 Manafort has pleaded not guilty.
 In 2016, Manafort served as Donald Trump's campaign chairman.

-In March, WNYC reported on three unusual real estate deals in New York City by Manafort.
+In March, WNYC reported on three unusual real estate deals by Manafort in New York City .

 In the story, "Paul Manafort's Puzzling New York Real Estate Purchases," we investigated a condo purchased in Trump Tower, another one in SoHo and a brownstone in Carroll Gardens, Brooklyn.